 The next five years of Vijayan will be a test.
 A test of Kerala’s survival as a reasonably functioning economy.
 His party must find ways of looking at generating capital, and labour that relates to the former productively.
 He has to create employment.
 As things stand this is unlikely to happen – unless the Adanis and Ambanis of India find Kerala a friendlier place.

 Vijayan has won a mandate to rule Kerala a second time at 75.
 In the next five years – the autumn of the patriarch – he would have to learn how to change the work culture of his state if he is to go down in history as one of the truly great statesmen that India has produced.
 Distribution of wealth is one thing.
 Its creation is another.

-(CP Surendran is a writer and senior journalist.)
+(CP Surendran is an author and senior journalist.
+Views are personal)